marcguyer/marcguyer.github.io/content/posts/example-application-with-mezzio-introduction.md

 ## PHPUnit

 [PHPUnit](https://phpunit.de/) is the de facto standard framework for automated testing in PHP applications.
 The [Mezzio Skeleton Application](https://github.com/zendframework/zend-expressive-skeleton) comes with a basic PHPUnit setup.

+## What's Next?

+The [next post in this series](/posts/example-application-with-mezzio-testing) gets into setting up a good application foundation with automated testing.